-RS 241 Christian Scriptures: Synoptic Gospels
+RS 241 Christian Scriptures: Synoptic Gospels 3 hours Prerequisite: None.

 An introductory study of the general biblical sources and traditions behind the Gospels of Matthew, Mark, and Luke.
 With emphasis on the texts of Matthew and Mark, we seek a literary and theological understanding and explore the relationship among these three gospels commonly known as the synoptic problem.